tawmae/tawmae.github.io/recent_events.md

 ---

+{: .warning }
+If you import the scene with the "Test" trigger, it needs to happen with the Move plugin **prior** to `3.0.0`.
+After you've imported the scene successfully, you can update again.

+---

 ## Description
 Show your four most recent Twitch events on a moving OBS overlay, all done locally.
 It also supports donation events for Ko-Fi, Streamlabs and Streamelements.